Overview

 Snowflake authentication

-The legacy Snowflake providers specify the authentication method using the Authenticator attribute, while the authentication method is integral to the next-generation providers: that is, there are distinct providers for Snowflake’s Internal, Okta, and Service user authentication methods.
+The legacy Snowflake providers specify the authentication method using the Authenticator attribute, while the next-generation providers specify the authentication method using the Security type attribute.

 Data Management supports the following Snowflake authentication methods: